Application Portal is Now Open!

 Level of Assistance

-- Assistance will be provided to reduce an eligible household’s rental arrears before the applicant will be evaluated for its eligibility for assistance for future rent payments.
+- Assistance will be provided to reduce an eligible household’s past due rent before the applicant will be evaluated for its eligibility for assistance for future rent payments.

 - Applicants will be required to provide documentation to support their eligibility for assistance.

 - Rental assistance payments will be made to either landlord or tenant.
 Utility payments will be made directly to utility providers.

 No Duplication of Benefits

 - Assistance provided for an eligible household may not duplicate any other assistance, including federal, state, and local assistance provided for the same costs.

 - An eligible household that occupies a federally subsidized residential or mixed‐use property may receive assistance, provided that funds are not applied to costs that have been or will be reimbursed under any other federal assistance.